For this edition of TWR, we remember Eddie Cochran, a young rebel of Rock N Roll who was, like too many others, gone too soon.

 It was also in 1958 that Eddie began working with fellow Rockabilly Star, Gene Vincent in a recording session that later ended up on Vincent’s album “A Gene Vincent Record Date”.

-In early 1959, Eddie Cochran set out to tour the Northern Mid-West of the United States.
-The tour, known as “Winter Dance Party ’59” opened in Milwaukee on January 23, featuring several of Eddie’s fellow Super-Stars.
-On the 3rd of February, 1959, Eddie Cochran lost 3 of his tour mates in a plane crash: Buddy Holly, Ritchie Valens and J.P.
+In early 1959, Eddie Cochran lost 3 friends in a plane crash: Buddy Holly, Ritchie Valens and J.P.
 “The Big Bopper” Richardson.
 It has been said that Eddie was terribly shaken by their deaths and supposedly, the tragedy made him eager to stop touring so he could begin working in a more stable and less dangerous environment.
 And, supposedly, Eddie began to have a bad feeling… a feeling that he too, was destined to die young.
 As a tribute to his fallen tour mates, Eddie recorded the song “Three Stars” (written by D.J.
 Tommy Dee).
-In the recording, Eddie chokes up when he mentions Buddy Holly and Ritchie Valens, whom he was friends with.
+In the recording, Eddie noticeably chokes up when he mentions Buddy Holly.

 Eddie met his girlfriend Sharon Sheeley, a young songwriter, through his manager Jerry Capeheart.
 Sharon Sheeley is known for writing great hit songs such as “Poor Little Fool” by Ricky Nelson, “Hurry Up” by Ritchie Valens and “Somethin’ Else” by Eddie Cochran which she co-wrote with Eddie’s brother Bob.